JoeyStanley/real/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 ~~~~~~

 <span class="sidenote">What's weird here is that the *p*-values don't really correlate with the Pillai score, so the variable that's that has the most separation is the one without statistical signifi&shy;cance.
 This is another problem when interpreting *p*-values in conjunction with Pillai scores.</span>
 Now the problem here is that we get a Pillai score for each one.
 How do we interpret this?
 To be honest, I've never encountered this before in my research.
-But, I *think* the way this is interpreted is that the Pillai score for the vowel is a meausure of overlap between the two vowels after all the other variables have been controlled for.
+But, I *think* the way this is interpreted is that the Pillai score for the vowel is a measure of overlap between the two vowels after all the other variables have been controlled for.
 In my case, it's a little higher---0.14 instead of 0.12---when environmental effects are considered, which I guess makes sense.

 For the other variables, they each have their own Pillai scores.
 So like the `plt_manner` Pillai score would be a measure of overlap between the various manners of articulation, after the vowel class has been accounted for.
 To me, that seems a little high considering what the data looks like when it's colored by voicing of the following segment using the information returned from FAVE.